-5 examples of brilliant, imaginative content in the packers and movers industry
+5 examples of imaginative content marketing in the packers and movers industry

-As someone who works with clients in this industry, I have always wondered why there is so much spammy content and such an acute shortage of good content in the moving and packing industry.
+As someone who works with clients in this industry, I have always wondered why there is so much spammy content and such an acute shortage of good content, or content marketing in the moving and packing industry.

 The industry is very competitive, no doubt, with movers and packers jostling with one another to get the attention of the customer.
 The clients are savvy enough to believe that digital is the medium to be in.

-The agencies vie with one another here for SEO, Content, and PPC projects related to the moving industry.
+The agencies vie with one another here for SEO, Content Marketing, and PPC projects related to the moving industry.